MattPlayGamez/auth/README.md

 ```
-If you use MongoDB, you NEED to make a schema with these values as a minimum, if you want you can add as many this as you want. (ex. phone number, address)
+If you use MongoDB, you NEED to make a schema with these values as a minimum.
+You can add as many fields as you need. (e.g., phone number, address)

 ```javascript
 const DB_SCHEMA = {